-It is all this "tolerance" that makes them such good street trees.
+It's all this "tolerance" that makes them such good street trees.

 But their usefulness as street trees only begins to tell the story of their value.

-These are very attractive specimens in spring -- attractive to the point of turning heads (well, heads on the necks of plant lovers, anyway).
+They're very attractive specimens in spring, attractive to the point of turning heads.
 The bright color of the springtime leaves makes them a true standout in the landscape.

 Origins of the Names